 I thought this was one of the better explanations of the difference between addiction and dependence.
 The source is from a narcotic package insert from Cephalon.
 I placed "XXX" where the name appeared.
 I know it is something we have all mentally wrestled with at times, but it does point out the importance of pain treatment.

-abuse, addiction, and diversion should not prevent the proper management of pain.
+"Concerns about abuse, addiction, and diversion should not prevent the proper management of pain.
 However, all patients treated with opioids require careful monitoring for signs of abuse and addiction, because use of opioid analgesic products carries the risk of addiction even under appropriate medical use.

 Addiction is a primary, chronic, neurobiologic disease, with genetic, psychosocial, and environmental factors influencing its development and manifestations.
 It is characterized by behaviors that include one or more of the following: impaired control over drug use, compulsive use, continued use despite harm, and craving.
 Drug addiction is a treatable disease, utilizing a multidisciplinary approach, but relapse is common.
 "Drug-seeking" behavior is very common in addicts and drug abusers.

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
 Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
 In addition, abuse of opioids can occur in the absence of addiction and is characterized by misuse for nonmedical purposes, often in combination with other psychoactive substances.
 Since XXX may be diverted for non-medical use, careful record keeping of prescribing information, including quantity, frequency, and renewal requests is strongly advised.